dgollub/iislogretriever/README.md

 * If the default IIS log files folder was changed, you will need to specify with the command line argument `--logfolder`.
 * If you set up individual log folders for sites, you will need to run the tool separately on those.
 There is no autodetection for this (yet).
+* You may need an elevated command prompt (aka `Run As Administrator`) to execute this tool on Windows, so you don't get any read permission errors on the logs folders and files.
+* Currently the resulting ZIP file is not compressed.
+Need to add proper compression.

 # Contributions